Homosexuality and the Church of Jesus Christ of Latter-day Saints: Increasing attention from leadership

 Though the terms "homosexuality" was in use in the United States (US) since 1892, the first instance of the term "homosexuality" in top church leader's public discourse was in a 1952 General Conference speech.
 The first time homosexuality was explicitly discussed in the church's Handbook of Instructions was in the 1968 edition, over 130 years into the church's history.
 Quinn has suggested that early LDS Church leaders had a more tolerant view of homosexuality, but leaders like then apostle Gordon B. Hinckley have stated that top leaders have always considered homosexual behavior a serious sin.
-It appears that by the 1940s church leaders developed a greater preoccupation with homosexual behavior, as by 1947 apostle Charles Callis was assigned to handle cases of church members involved in homosexuality.
+It appears that by the 1940s church leaders developed a greater preoccupation with homosexual behavior, as by 1947 apostle Charles Callis was assigned to handle cases of church members suspected of or having confessed to same-sex sexual behavior.
 Additionally, surveillance had been organized in 1945 to stop reported male-male sexual activity in the church's (now-demolished) Deseret Gymnasium steam room.
 Callis was succeeded in his appointment over homosexual cases by the apostle Spencer W. Kimball in 1947.
 Kimball began sharing this role with apostle Mark E. Petersen in 1959.
 Within eight years they had collectively counseled over one thousand individuals on the topic of homosexuality.
 From 1969 through at least 2013, nearly every year saw at least a mention of homosexuality in top leaders' discourse in general conference and the church's main magazine.
 From the 1950s into the 1990s top leaders taught that homosexuality was a problem correlated with the destruction of American society.
 Additionally, from the 1970s into at least the present they taught it was related to the destruction of the family, and a contradiction of God-given gender norms.